 The low number of participants, which leaves the study with a low statistical power, is also a problem.
 Both of these problems were difficult to avoid given the limited resources available in the intervention project, which calls for great care when interpreting the findings.

 There were some differences between the intervention and control groups, both with respect to size and various socio-economic variables, and at baseline and the end of the intervention, thereby suggesting that the observed results might have been due to the selection mechanisms on one or more variable(s).
 However, including the variables under consideration as predictors in regression analyses, did not significantly affect the results, which suggest that the observed results in the present paper were neither due to selection nor group differences.

-1: gender, age, income, education, marital status and geography at baseline, although this did not significantly affect the BDI level.
+This was also confirmed by using various raking techniques [35, 36].
+More specifically, we first assumed that both the intervention and control group were identically distributed with respect to the different variables from Table 1: gender, age, income, education, marital status and geography at baseline, although this did not significantly affect the BDI level.
 Moreover, since the dropout rate from baseline to the end of the intervention was different in the two groups, we also checked whether this could affect the change in BDI from baseline to the end of the intervention by applying similar techniques.
 However, this did not significantly affect the BDI levels.

 The effect of dropouts is difficult to judge.
 There are arguments for assuming that the dropouts would have benefited less than those who stayed, so that the inclusion of the dropouts would have made the differences between the intervention group and the control group smaller.
 But the opposite is also conceivable.
 Dropouts reported higher levels of stress and illness, so perhaps socializing at senior centres would have been of particular help to these people.